Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Convergence Analysis of CE-FedAvg

 \end{assumption} To see the relationship between Assumptions~\ref{ass:gradient_local}--\ref{ass:gradient_global} and Assumption~\ref{ass:gradient_single_glob}, we can split the global divergence into the intra-cluster and inter-cluster divergences as follows:

-As shown in the next section, by decomposing the global divergence bound into two components, our assumptions enable a tighter convergence analysis for CE-FedAvg to capture the benefit of local aggregations in accelerating convergence.
+As discussed later in Section~\ref{sec:discussion}, by decomposing the global divergence bound into two components, our assumptions enable a tighter convergence analysis for CE-FedAvg to capture the benefit of local aggregation in accelerating convergence.